kyle-rader/cmd-line-grader/README.md

 # cmd-line-grader

-A command line grader for Java assignments from CSCI 145 at Western Washington University
+A command line grader for Java assignments from CSCI 145 at Western Washington University.